 Cross-border e-commerce only results in growth and profit if customers can find the online shop and its products using their own language!
 Search Engine Optimization (SEO) and Search Engine Marketing (SEM) are the two main channels for being discovered.
 Therefore, language technology has become a main driver for cross-border sales because it enables multilingual SEO and SEM.

 Smart terminology and keyword management is the decisive factor.
 Multilingual Knowledge Systems (MKS) support global online marketing in keyword translation, text analytics of used/searched for terms, data mining of A/B tests, and term performance evaluation.

 Multilingual SEO and SEM

 SEO requires the publishing of content which search engines consider relevant for users.
 The mechanics of SEO are relatively well understood.
-Basically high quality content with relevant terms needs to be created and kept alive.
+Basically, high quality content with relevant terms needs to be created and kept alive.
 This is done by using a content management system (CMS).
-When going cross-border the CMS must handle multilingual content.
-It needs an automated translation workflow.
-The high visibility parts of the content need to be translated by humans, since search engines can detected machine translated content and rank it lower.
+When going cross-border, the CMS must handle multilingual content and therefore needs an automated translation workflow.
+The high visibility parts of the content need to be translated by humans, since search engines can detect machine translated content and rank it lower.
 Terminology management is crucial to ensure the usage of relevant terms.

 SEM is actually all about terminology management.
 In SEM the performance of terms can be directly measured.
 Buying Adwords is costly and must thus result in a corresponding amount of orders.
 While in SEO a company might coin terms to set themselves apart of competition, in SEM it’s all about orders/term costs.
 This requires a precise understanding of which terms work well in the local market.